snipesharp/snipesharp/README.md

 <h1 align="center">About ❓</h1>

-<a href="https://snipesharp.xyz/">Snipesharp</a> is an Open Source & easy to use Minecraft name Sniper featuring 24/7 giftcard & normal sniping, Discord RPC & more!
+<a href="https://snipesharp.xyz/">Snipesharp</a> is an Open Source & easy to use Minecraft name Sniper featuring 24/7 giftcard (prename) & normal sniping, Discord RPC & more!
 Snipesharp is coded in [.NET](https://dotnet.microsoft.com/en-us/) C# and is focused on both speed and user friendliness.

 ### Created by: